andrevidela/Research-report/Thesis/index.md

 As you can see,  we annotate the second argument of the type signature with `[n]` which  indicates that the modality of the second argument depends on the value of the first argument.
 This syntax repeats in the implementation where the second argument `m` has to be “unboxed” using the `[m]` syntax which will tell the compiler to correctly infer the usage allowed by the indexed modality.
 In the first branch there are `0` uses available, and in the second there are `n + 1` uses available.

-While _Granule_ doesn’t have dependent types, indexed types are enough to show interesting programs such as multiplication.
+While _Granule_ doesn’t have dependent types, indexed types are enough to implement interesting programs such as multiplication.
 More recent developments have made progress toward implementing full type dependency between quantities and terms in the language.

 ## Permutations